 Each organisation has a strategy describing how they plan to manage their estate and how this will support the Dorset system.
-We have now developed our overall strategy so we can plan to have a system wide estate that is fit for purpose and allows us to deliver this plan.
+We now need to develop our overall strategy so we can plan to have a system wide estate that is fit for purpose and allows us to deliver this plan.

-We have created our Dorset System Estates Strategy, which will be approved at the start of this year.
-It includes:
+We are creating our Dorset System Estates Strategy, which will be ready this year.
+It will include:

 - a detailed stock take of all our estate.
-What do we have, what condition is it in, and how well used is it? - comparing the facilities with current and future requirements, including where new housing will increase local needs and where inequalities need addressing.

-- understanding the costs and available funding, both to manage what we have and to build and improve facilities. - an agreed and consistent approach to estates planning so we can use our limited public money in the most appropriate way for the people of Dorset.
+What do we have, what condition is it in, and how well used is it? - comparing the facilities with current and future requirements, including where new housing will increase local needs and where inequalities need addressing. - understanding the costs and available funding, both to manage what we have and to build and improve facilities. - an agreed and consistent approach to estates planning so we can use our limited public money in the most appropriate way for the people of Dorset.